liamrahav/cocos2d-python-tutorials/README.md

 On other operating systems such as Windows or Linux distributions, head to http://www.scipy.org/install.html for more information on how to install for your particular operating system.

 ###AVbin
-AVbin is a package that provides audio and video support for Cocos2D Python.
+AVbin is a package that provides some audio and the video support for Cocos2D Python.

 Head to https://avbin.github.io/AVbin/Download.html to download the correct installer for your operating system.

+###SDL
+SDL is the framework that PyGame (another Python game library) relies on for audio support.
+Cocos uses it for it's audio as well.

+Head over to https://www.libsdl.org/download-1.2.php to download the base SDL library and then to https://www.libsdl.org/projects/SDL_mixer/release-1.2.html to download the Mixer library from SDL (which was what we will be using for audio support in our games)

 ----------------------------------------------------------------------------
 Now that you're all set up you should be ready to install Cocos2D